backdrop-contrib/duplicate_images/README.md

-DUPLICATE IMAGES
+Duplicate Images
 ================

-The duplicate images module allows you to find and remove duplicate images and other documents on the public or private file system.
+The **Duplicate Images** module allows you to find and remove duplicate images and other documents on the public or private file system.

 Problem
 -------
 If editors want to add images or documents to their content, they can do so by uploading these from their local computer.
-If the core image library search has not been used when an image is needed more than once, or in the case of a site that has been upgraded from Drupal 7, it is possible to end up with multiple copies of the same image.
+If the core Backdrop image library search has not been used when an image is needed more than once, or in the case of a site that has been upgraded from Drupal 7, it is possible to end up with multiple copies of the same image.
 This may lead to a messy image library interface, bloated file listings, longer backup times, larger backup sizes, unreliable usage stats, unnecessary image derivative creation while an equal image derivative could have been served directly.

 Solution
 --------